 1. The current Tabernacle was based on a concept for a canvas tabernacle that was going to be built near the Nauvoo Temple to accommodate the thousands who came to listen to the Prophet speak.
 However, as persecution increased, the canvas tabernacle was abandoned and materials for it were used to outfit wagons going west with the Saints instead.

 2. A large fountain was installed in the middle of the room from 1875 to the mid-1880s.
 The fountain was surrounded by four statues of lions and was intended to cool Tabernacle occupants down and make them more comfortable during gatherings.

 The Tabernacle decorated for Pioneer Day.
 If you look in the center, below the chandelier, you will notice the fountain.

 3. The Tabernacle pillars are made of red sandstone, which was quarried from local Red Butte Canyon.

 4. A baptistery was installed in the basement of the Tabernacle in 1890, but it was removed as part of renovation work during 2005-2007.

-5. Three talented Mormon architects were commissioned to work on different parts of the Tabernacle: Truman Angell, the Salt Lake Temple architect, William Folsom, the Manti Temple architect, and Henry Grow, a civil engineer and experienced bridge builder.
+5. Three talented Latter-day Saint architects were commissioned to work on different parts of the Tabernacle: Truman Angell, the Salt Lake Temple architect, William Folsom, the Manti Temple architect, and Henry Grow, a civil engineer and experienced bridge builder.